 Merck KGaA

-Our aim is to identify multiple synthetic lethal nuclease targets for precision oncology drug candidates.
-Our ATR and Polθ programs and other DDR targets that are not nucleases are excluded from the collaboration.
+The collaboration leverages the proprietary nuclease-targeting module of Artios’s DecoDeR discovery platform, to identify multiple synthetic lethal nuclease targets for precision oncology drug candidates.
+Our ATR and Polθ programs are excluded from the collaboration.

-For this collaboration, Merck KGaA paid Artios a total of $30 million in upfront payment and early success fee.
+For this collaboration, Artios received a total of $30 million as an upfront payment and early success fee.

-We are eligible to receive total payments, including upfront payment, early success fee, milestone payments and option fees, in the aggregate across all eight targets, of up to $7 billion.
+We are eligible to receive total payments, including upfront payment, early success fee, milestone payments and option fees, in the aggregate of up to $7 billion.

 Novartis

-Nucleases and our ATR and Polθ programs are excluded from the collaboration.
-For the licenses and other rights granted to Novartis, Artios received an upfront payment of $20 million in April 2021 and is eligible to receive up to $1.3billion in discovery, development, regulatory and sales-based milestones, in addition to royalty payments.
+Our ATR and Polθ programs are excluded from the collaboration, as are nuclease targets.
+Artios received an upfront payment of $20 million and is eligible to receive up to $1.3billion in discovery, development, regulatory and sales-based milestones, in addition to royalty payments.

-We hope that our collaboration with Novartis will lead to better treatments for patients with cancer in the future.
+We hope that our collaborations with both Merck and Novartis will lead to better treatments for patients with cancer in the future.

 Artios’ strategy is to work with the foremost DDR researchers globally to identify and develop the best DDR programmes.
 The Company has developed strong partnerships that enable it to accelerate identification and development of novel DDR inhibitors.